The SSCC and the Evolution of Logistics Data Carriers

 3. Serial reference (6-9 digits)

-This part is a unique identifier the company chooses to identify each shipment.
+This part is a unique identifier that the company chooses to identify each shipment.
 It's often called a Shipping Reference Number or Waybill Number.

 The length and format of this number can vary greatly depending on the company's system.
 For example, a company might use a 10-digit alphanumeric or 15-digit numerical code.